 3.35.
-The Authority finds that npower breached the CHRs up to July 2015.
-The Authority finds that three CHR breaches are ongoing on the evidence as set out in this Notice but on the basis of improved consumer outcomes, processes and procedures since December 2014 npower has moved towards compliance in 2015.
-With regard to the identified issues, npower agrees to comply with specific targets and compliance as to whether these targets have been met will be confirmed by way of an independent external audit.
-In the event of default of any of the targets set out in paragraph 1.15, npower agrees to cease all proactive domestic sales via all sales and advertising until until they are in compliance.
+The Authority found that npower breached the CHRs up to July 2015.
+The Authority found that three CHR breaches are ongoing on the evidence as set out in this Notice but on the basis of improved consumer outcomes, processes and procedures since December 2014 npower moved towards compliance in 2015.
+With regard to the identified issues, npower agreed to comply with specific targets and compliance as to whether these targets have been met will be confirmed by way of an independent external audit.
+In the event of default of any of the targets set out in paragraph 1.15, npower agreed to cease all proactive sales via all sales and advertising until compliance is achieved.